Eschatologue/CM_wiki/docs/campaign/player-chr/john-godsmith.md

 ***Maledict Die Saving Throw.*** If a power requires a :d20-save: saving throw, the DC equals 8 plus your Strength or Constitution modifier (your choice) and Proficiency Bonus.

-***Using Maledict Die.*** Any features in this gimmick that use a Maledict Die use only the dice from this gimmick.
-Some of your powers expend the Maledict Die, as specified in a power's description.
+***Using Maledict Die.*** Some of your powers expend the Maledict Die, as specified in a power's description.
 When you use a power that uses a ^^Maledict Die^^ while you have none remaining, you take :dmg-necrotic: Necrotic damage equals to the roll result, you have to roll the die even if the power itself doesn't call for rolling.
 You regain all of them when you finish a Long Rest.

 #### Maledict Die Powers

-***Cauterising Flame.*** As a :rsc-a: Magic action, you can expend a number of ^^Maledict Die^^ up to your Rage Damage bonus, rolling them and regain a number of Hit Points equal to the roll's total.
+***Cauterising Flame.*** As a :rsc-a: **Magic** action, you can expend a number of ^^Maledict Die^^ up to your Rage Damage bonus, rolling them and regain a number of Hit Points equal to the roll's total.
 This power can't be used if you have no ^^Maledict Die^^ remaining.
 If your **Rage** is active, add your Rage Damage bonus to the result.

-***Flames of Creation.*** When you take the Attack action on your turn, you can expend a number of ^^Maledict Die^^ up to your Rage Damage bonus, rolling them and replace one of your attacks to stomp the ground, causing a 15-foot :aoe-cone: Cone fiery explosion originating from you.
+***Flames of Creation.*** When you take the :rsc-a: **Attack** action on your turn, you can expend a number of ^^Maledict Die^^ up to your Rage Damage bonus, rolling them and replace one of your attacks to stomp the ground, causing a 15-foot :aoe-cone: Cone fiery explosion originating from you.
 Each creature in the area must make a Dexterity saving throw, taking :dmg-fire: Fire damage equal to the roll result on a failed save or half as much damage on a successful one.
 This benefits from your Rage damage bonus if your **Rage** is active.
 Flammable objects in the Cone that aren't being worn or carried start **Burning**.

+***Smite of Origin.*** Immediately after you hit a target with a Strength-based attack, you can expend a number of ^^Maledict Die^^ up to your Rage Damage bonus, rolling them and dealing :dmg-fire: Fire damage to the target equal to the number rolled.

 ??? glossary "Burning?"

     Burning is **NOT** a Condition, but a Hazard

     --8<-- "docs/glossary.md:haz-burning"

-***Smite of Origin.*** Immediately after you hit a target with a Strength-based attack, you can expend a number of ^^Maledict Die^^ up to your Rage Damage bonus, rolling them and dealing :dmg-fire: Fire damage to the target equal to the number rolled.

 ### Level 6: Primordial Flare